Gulf War syndrome: Sarin nerve agent

 Low-level exposure to nerve agents has been suggested as the cause of GWI.
 In 1991, Chemical detection units from Czechoslovakia, France, and Britain confirmed chemical agents.
 French detection units detected chemical agents.
 Both Czech and French forces reported detections immediately to U.S. forces.
 U.S. forces detected, confirmed, and reported chemical agents; and U.S. soldiers were awarded medals for detecting chemical agents.
 The Riegle Report said that chemical alarms went off 18,000 times during the Gulf War.
-After the air war started on January 16, 1991, coalition forces were chronically exposed to low, nonlethal levels of chemical and biological agents released primarily by direct Iraqi attack via missiles, rockets, artillery, or aircraft munitions and by fallout from allied bombings of Iraqi chemical warfare munitions facilities.
+Initially, the report claimed that after the air war started on January 16, 1991, coalition forces were chronically exposed to low, nonlethal levels of chemical and biological agents released primarily by direct Iraqi attack via missiles, rockets, artillery, or aircraft munitions and by fallout from allied bombings of Iraqi chemical warfare munitions facilities.

-In 1997, the US Government released an unclassified report that stated:
+However, in 1997, the US Government released an unclassified report that stated:

-"The US Intelligence Community (IC) has assessed that Iraq did not use chemical weapons during the Gulf war.
-However, based on a comprehensive review of intelligence information and relevant information made available by the United Nations Special Commission (UNSCOM), we conclude that chemical warfare (CW) agent was released as a result of US postwar demolition of rockets with chemical warheads in a bunker (called Bunker 73 by Iraq) and a pit in an area known as Khamisiyah."
+The US Intelligence Community (IC) has assessed that Iraq did not use chemical weapons during the Gulf war.
+However, based on a comprehensive review of intelligence information and relevant information made available by the United Nations Special Commission (UNSCOM), we conclude that chemical warfare (CW) agent was released as a result of US post-war demolition of rockets with chemical warheads in a bunker (called Bunker 73 by Iraq) and a pit in an area known as Khamisiyah.

 Over 125,000 U.S. troops and 9,000 U.K. troops were exposed to nerve gas and mustard gas when the Iraqi depot in Khamisiyah was destroyed.
 Studies have confirmed earlier suspicions that exposure to sarin, in combination with other contaminants such as pesticides and PB were related to reports of veteran illness.
 Estimates range from 100,000 to 300,000 individuals exposed to nerve agents.